 Akron Art Museum.
 The Akron Art Museum- one of the top modern art museums in the Country- broke ground in May 2004 to increase the size of its gallery space from 8,000 to 20,000 square feet and to increase outdoor space for events and sculpture.
 The Museum was located in a former turn-of-the-century 25,000 square-foot post office.
-The 65,000 square-foot new building is adjacent to the existing building and was designed by the world-renowned architectural firm Coop Himmelb(l)au.
+The 65,000 square-foot new building is adjacent to the existing building and was designed by the world-renowned architectural firm Coop Himmelb(1)au.
 The \$38 million dollar investment received over \$10 million in financial support from the Knight Foundation, Akron Community Foundation, and the GAR Foundations.
 The State also contributed approximately \$7 million to this project.
 The remaining funds were secured from private donations.
 The City provides parking for visitors at the \$14.5 million High-Market parking deck and through a donation of land for additional parking.
 The new facility opened on July 7, 2007.
-In 2010 attendance was approximately 55,000.
+In 2011, exhibition of works by M.C.
+Escher at the Museum broke attendance records for the Museum and helped push 2011 attendance to approximately 62,000.